SaltySOMAdmin/Reddit-to-Bluesky/README.md

 ### 5) Create a file called config.py and save it in the same directory as your script.
 Enter Reddit and Twitter api credentials.

-### 6) Configure forward_log.sh with a discord webhook if you want logs forwarded.
+### 6) Configure forward_log.sh with a Discord webhook if you want logs forwarded.
 Enter the webhook in a .txt in the same directory or directly into the code.

 ### 7) Setup a schedule to run